OpenNebula/docs/source/management_and_operations/edge_cluster_management/equinix_cluster.rst

    $ oneprovider create provider.yaml
    ID: 0

-The providers templates are located in ``/usr/share/one/oneprovision/edge-clusters/<type>/providers/packet``.
-You just need to put valid credentials.
+The providers' templates are located in ``/usr/share/one/oneprovision/edge-clusters/<type>/providers/packet``.
+You just need to enter valid credentials.

-How to Customize and Existing Provider
+How to Customize an Existing Provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The provider information is stored in OpenNebula database, it can be updated as any other resource.
+The provider information is stored in the OpenNebula database and can be updated just like any other resource.
 In this case, you need to use the command ``oneprovider update``.
 It will open an editor so you can edit all the information there.
-You can also use the OneProvision Fireedge GUI to update all the information.
+You can also use the OneProvision FireEdge GUI to update all the information.

 Equinix Edge Cluster Implementation
 ================================================================================

-An edge cluster in Equinix creates the following resources:
+An Edge Cluster in Equinix creates the following resources:

-* **Packet Device**: host to run virtual machines.
+* **Packet Device**: Host to run virtual machines.

 The network model is implemented in the following way:

 * **Public Networking**: this is implemeted using elastic IPs from Equinix and the IPAM driver from OpenNebula.
-When the virtual network is created in OpenNebula the elastic IPs are requested to Equinix.
-Then, inside the host, IP forwarding rules are applied so the VM can communicate over the public IP assigned by Equinix.
+When the virtual network is created in OpenNebula, the elastic IPs are requested from Equinix.
+Then, inside the Host, IP forwarding rules are applied so the VM can communicate over the public IP assigned by Equinix.

 * **Private Networking**: this is implemented using (BGP-EVPN) and VXLAN.